BOOKING INFO 413-774-2411; Business Manager, Lynn 413-219-6975

 Barring transportation snafus, Tom likes to arrive 1½ to 2 hours before the show.
 He needs a table for his CDs and literature.
 A card table will suffice, but a six foot table is much better, as he often has other information.
 The table should be in an area that can be lit and accessible during intermission and after the show.

-*** There is no recording of the show pursuant to MA Law and Union regulations.
+*** There is no recording of the show pursuant to Union regulations without a recording agreement.***

 STAGE NEEDS: We know it is not always possible, but is nice to have a quiet room to tune and prepare.
 He needs a small table or stool to put picks, capos, other props, and a glass of water.